Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 Construction Photo 14: The red tile roof has been installed on the Doghouse style Spanish chimney towers.
 The plasterers have finished the top section of the chimney.
 Now they apply a flat collar section for the upcoming brick banding on the tower.

-Construction Photo 15: Here the tile setters are on the job installing the decorative collars on the chimney towers.
-A herringbone pattern was proposed for the design.
+A herringbone pattern was proposed for the design and implemented on site.
 Temporary wood supports provide a level edge for the fire brick cut into thin strips for the brick veneer.

 Construction Photo 16: The final coat of plaster is applied to all surfaces of the chimney towers.
 Note the galvanized metal flashing at the bottom of the chimney.
 This assures a waterproof connection with the red tile roof.